Photography Fees Explained

 Think of it this way: a vehicle owner pays both ownership costs and operating costs.

-Ownership costs include the price of the vehicle, registration and insurance.
-These costs don’t depend on how the vehicle is used.
-Operating costs include gas, repairs and maintenance.
-These costs do depend on how the vehicle is used.
+Ownership costs include the price of the vehicle, registration, and insurance, and they don’t depend on how the vehicle is used.

 Great explanation!
 I’m in the process of starting up my photography business and I have been conflicted with licensing.
 My town is small and business’ don’t usually set aside large amounts towards a creative/marketing budget.
 Shoot, some don’t even understand licensing!